How to Clean Your Garage and Your Garage Door

 If your 30 minutes are up or you have finished for today throw that dirty rag away, empty your bucket of water, put your donate box in the trunk of your car, put the bag of soiled laundry in the washing machine, wash the things that belong elsewhere in the house and return them to the room where they belong, preferably right to its home.

 Now reward yourself, feel good about what you have achieved.
 Tomorrow is another day and you can return and do some more.
-It may take a while before the garage is finished, but with each step you are getting to that decluttered garage.
-You will get there.
+It will take a while before the garage is organized, but with each day you’re getting closer to a decluttered garage.